 Spring is sump pump season.
-Here at Pride Plumbing, we’re offering special deals for our customers to save money on their sump pump water or battery backup.
+Here at Pride Plumbing of Rochester, we’re offering special deals for our customers to save money on their sump pump water or battery backup.
 For those who aren’t sure exactly what a sump pump does and how it works, we’ll explain it.

 What is a Sump Pump?